tum-ai/space/template/README.md

 # A Template Service

-Serves a function of showcasing the template for the service development.
+Serves a function of showcasing an example for the service development.

 ## Basic functionality